AndreyNautilus/AndreyNautilus.github.io/content/posts/05-evenly-random-points-on-plane.md

 - complexity is `O(N)`;
 - easy to implement;
 - the cluster of points grows _naturally_ from the starting point to all directions;
+- easily extensible to 3D (and more dimensional) space;